 Trend: According to some experts, we are starving for actual human connection.
 Therefore people are embracing opportunities to combine fitness /wellness activities with social and community building.
 Just look at how successful Yoga/Pilate studios have been at developing this sense of community/family among their patrons.
 This year I will be providing a series of Wellness Events based on specific themes with lots of opportunities for clients to engage in healthy and fun activities with like-minded people.

-Trend: There is a consumer trend that indicates that not only do clients want to feel and look better, they want to know better.
+Trend: There is a consumer trend that indicates that not only do clients want to feel and look better, but they also want to know better.
 They are interested in preventative and continued care rather than just treatments.
 They are looking for information and personalized programs that they can incorporate into their daily routines.
-Wellness Events are a great way to offer clients and potential clients targeted information about approaches to health and ways to take better care of themselves.
-Just think if you were to co-sponsor these events with other types of wellness practitioners, you could both benefit from combined expertise and client bases.
+Wellness Events are a great way to offer clients and potential clients targeted information about health and ways to take better care of themselves.
+Just think, if you were to co-sponsor these events with other types of wellness practitioners, you could both benefit from combined expertise and client bases.

-Trend: The percentage of male consumers of massage and wellness treatments is still continuing to increase.
+Trend: The percentage of male consumers of massage and wellness treatments is continuing to increase.
 Let’s face it; men are much more likely to attend a Wellness Event over a Spa Party.

-I’m excited about this new adventure and by the time I present at the 2015 World Massage Festival this summer I will have put the transition from ‘Spa Party” to “Wellness Event” to the test.
+I’m excited about this new adventure, and by the time I present at the 2015 World Massage Festival this summer, I will have put the transition from ‘Spa Party” to “Wellness Event” to the test.